lesenelir/next-gpt/README.md

 # next-GPT

-This is a [Next.js](https://nextjs.org/) project that uses [GPT](https://openai.com/blog/openai-api/) to generate text, which is designed with new UI/UX in mind.
+This is a [Next.js](https://nextjs.org/) project that uses [GPT](https://openai.com/blog/openai-api/) to generate text, which is aimed at learning.

 ## Introduction